stretfordStart/soc_workstation_doc/docs/workstation_setup/create_flare_box.md

 ## Install Windows VM

-The steps how you can create a Windows VM and install the FlareVM tools are already well documented in the FlareVM GitHub [Repo](https://github.com/mandiant/flare-vm).
-The quickest way to disable Windows Defender is to use this [script](https://github.com/jeremybeaume/tools/blob/master/disable-defender.ps1)

-- ToDo: script to combine steps such as disabling defener, disable uac, set vagrant key
+You could potentially create a new Virtual Machine with a fresh ISO file, and create the FlareVM from Scratch, as described in the offical FlareVM GitHub [Repo](https://github.com/mandiant/flare-vm).
+But to speed the process up you can also use an existing Vagrant Box and add FlareVM Tools to it.
+Navigate to `/home/soc_user/soc_workstation/vms/setup` there are already the needed files to create a new Base Vagrant Box, containing FlareVM.
+When running `vagrant up FlareVM` a virtual machine with following settings gets created:

+Table...

+For more details inspect the [Vagrantfile]<https://github.com/stretfordStart/soc_workstation/blob/ad7ce2186f62ce61a45d1bbf7dcc4a703061ae25/vms/setup/Vagrantfile>

+In order to further customize the VM a Provisioning PowerShell Script "flare_provision.ps1" is used.
+The script completes following steps:

+steps...

+For more details inspect the actual [Script]<https://github.com/stretfordStart/soc_workstation/blob/ad7ce2186f62ce61a45d1bbf7dcc4a703061ae25/vms/setup/flare_provision.ps1>

-## Install Additional Software
+### Install Additional Software

+The Provisioningscript is not flawless and some things still need to be configured manually:

 - VM Guest Tools
-- Vagrant Dependencies
+- Flare Installation

 After reaching the desired base box, the virtual machine needs to be shut down.

 ## Create Box

-To create a box use this command:
+To create a Vagrant Box use this command:

 ``` bash
 vagrant package --base flare --output flareVm.box